luofan18/linknet-tensorflow/readme.md

    The weights will be automatically loaded into respective layers in the beginning of training

 #### Instructions
+1. This example runs on cityscapes dataset, and data are prepared used official scripts.
+Link to cityscapes dataset https://www.cityscapes-dataset.com/
+2. Put your data into `data/`
-All scripts are in `code/`
+3. All scripts are in `code/`
+The label mapping is in `labels.py`
-Run `python segmentation` to train a network, 5 latest checkpoint will be kept during train
+Run `python segmentation.py` to train a network, 5 latest checkpoint will be kept during train
-If you prefer using Jupyter Notebook, you may look into `segmentation.py`
+If you prefer using Jupyter Notebook, you may look into `segmentation.ipynb`

 #### Reference